 Course Code: ECCE-2036

 An introduction to curriculum in Early Childhood Education settings.
-Students are exposed to curriculum structures, approaches and frameworks with a particular focus on the PEI Early Learning Framework and learning through play.
+Students are exposed to curriculum structures, approaches and frameworks of learning through play.
 Students create teaching tools and develop their own spirit of playful learning.

 Course Code: EDUC-1000